alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 ### Solution
 Get your browser to do a [hard reload](https://www.getfilecloud.com/blog/2015/03/tech-tip-how-to-do-hard-refresh-in-browsers/) of the page at `https://rds.dsgroupX.co.uk/RDWeb/weblient` (instructions vary by browser and operating system).
 This hard reload will reload items in the cache and so retrieve a copy of the new certificate.

-## Appendix D: Safe Haven setup

-The original data is hosted on a server at the Alan Turing Institute.
-You will not have access to that data server.
-A copy of the data is available inside a [Windows Azure environment].(https://azure.microsoft.com/en-gb/overview/what-is-azure/)

-The Azure environment also contains a Unix data science VM, which can only be accessed from the dashboard.
-> Your laptop
-   > Turing Guest Wi-Fi
-        > Windows remote desktop (multi-factor authentication required)
-            > Unix Azure environment

-The data science VM has a standard suite of data science software, including Python 2/3 via Conda, Spyder, Jupyter and RStudio, with a large selection of pre-installed packages.

-You also have access to HackMD for collaborative writing and GitLab for version control and to share your code.